 A Writing Setback

-Let’s think about the people who made the movie Men in Black International.
-They were all optimistic at the film’s launch and felt crushed when it did not perform.
+What about the people who were part of that movie?
+I bet they were not impressed with that YouTube video.
+But it was not always that way.
+They were optimistic at the film’s launch and felt crushed when it did not perform.
 The YouTube video added to their anguish by explicitly describing the film’s failures.
-To add insult to injury, the video generated a profit.
-Since that public disappointment, these move people began new projects and reflected on their prior work.
-Hopefully, they learned from their mistakes and their next projects will improve.
-In life, the painful lessons are often the most important.
+To add insult to injury, the video generated a profit for the YouTube creator, but the movie failed to make a profit.

-Looking into the mirror and seeing the face of failure is difficult.
+Looking in the mirror and seeing the face of failure is difficult.
 “Your best is not good enough.”
 Of course, it is easy to deny my problems.
 I do not have an English degree; writing is not my career, and I went into this project knowing I would never be able to compete with the great authors.

 You’re the best -Bill

-December 25, 2019
+December 25, 2019 Updated November 01, 2024

 BUY MY BOOK